Hit up one of Toronto’s hippest west-end neighbourhoods and dive into some delicious eats at these Parkdale patios.

 The Rhino Bar + Grill

 They have 25 craft beers on tap (and the servers know every detail in case you have trouble choosing) but don’t pass up on one of their classic mules, or the brunch menu on weekends (yummy breakfast sandwiches and tacos are to be had!).
-Keep in mind it’s first come, first serve (no reservations) and seating limits are at 90 minutes.
+Keep in mind it’s first come, first serve.
 1249 Queen St. W.

 HAPPY Coffee and Wine

 So any place that has the word “happy” in their names, has to be good right?
 I love this little shop—where you can buy coffee (grounds and freshly made), wine and other eclectic finds of lifestyle goods.
-They also just opened up a small patio out front where you can sit, people-watch along King Street West, soak up the summer breeze and sip on a matcha latte or a glass of cool white wine and have a small bite to eat from 9 a.m. to 9 p.m.
+They also have a small patio out front where you can sit, people-watch along King Street West, soak up the summer breeze and sip on a matcha latte or a glass of cool white wine and have a small bite to eat.
 Kind of sounds like perfection, no?
 304 King St. W.